vagudza/Go-gRPC/README.md

 # fibonacci-grpc
 The gRPC API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices `x` to `y`.

-# Get Fibonachi Slice
-The REST API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices `x` to `y`.
-Code have tests.

 ## Input parameters
 `x`, `y` - the integer ordinal indices of the Fibonacci sequence